Handwashing and Ebola: The facts

 Choose Soap provides you with a complete, ready-to-use handwashing campaign for promoting handwashing in households in low income settings.
 It draws on ideas and best practices from different fields including hygiene and health promotion, behavioural sciences and marketing.
 You will find activity scripts, a film, and posters, stickers, and other campaign planning materials ready for download.

-In November and December 2014, the PPPHW hosted a distance learning course covering the design, delivery, and monitoring and evaluation components of handwashing with soap programs.
+The Global Public-Private Partnership for Handwashing's distance learning course covers the design, delivery, and monitoring and evaluation components of handwashing with soap programs.
+The purpose of this course is to provide background on ...

 This presentation was given at the 2014 UNC Water and Health Conference where USAID/WASHplus hosted a session looking at the role of habit formation in handwashing.